randruc/Lazuli/doc/kernel/best_practices/think_twice_before_using_enums/think_twice_before_using_enums.rst

 ---------------------------------------------------

 Let's now introduce a sneaky pitfall, that happens *under specific conditions*.
-Lazuli RTOS is targetting embedded systems.
-It is written in ANSI C and aims to be easily portable accross different architectures.
+Lazuli RTOS is targeting embedded systems.
+It is written in ANSI C and aims to be easily portable across different architectures.

 We take here the example of the AVR architecture, which is a target for the Lazuli RTOS.